 To oppose the creditor petition you will need to prepare, lodge with the court and give to the creditor the following documents:

-All these forms and further information about these forms, can be obtained from the Federal Circuit Court’s website at this link.
+All these forms and further information about these forms, can be obtained from the Federal Circuit Court’s website.

-You can file documents electronically via the Commonwealth Courts Portal by visiting this link:
+You can file documents electronically via the Commonwealth Courts Portal.

 You should allow at least one (1) business day for your account to be approved.